by Anne Neville

-Traditionally father has been expected to be “strong”.
+Traditionally, the father has been expected to be “strong”.
 This may lead to a suppression of the male’s grief and tendency not to identify his needs.
-His pain may be displaced into other symptomatology.
-Somatic complaints may manifest and, as a study by Blugrass (Blugrass, 1982) showed, the alcohol consumption level of bereaved fathers escalated considerably.
+His pain may be displaced into other symptomatology such as increased alcohol consumption.
 Normal feelings of guilt and anger may be projected out on to the partner in an attempt to work through the grieving process.
 So often a couple’s thoughts, perceptions and feelings will differ, distorting communication and creating distance in the relationship.

 Couples need to know that these feelings may occur and be encouraged to explore these with each other or with the help of a professional.
 Both may benefit from a number of separate sessions in order to not only promote verbalisation of their own feelings but to develop understanding of the other.
 This often opens up communication between partners.

 Naming the baby, baptising it and giving it a proper funeral service all promote the healthy expression of grief.
 If this was not done for some reason, it may be therapeutic for your client to attend a service such as is run by Open Doors for those who have suffered a pregnancy loss.
 The Remembrance Service focuses on the lost child, giving the participant the opportunity to name their child and symbolically lay him/her to rest.
 The service is structured around a number of elements in which the parents may participate if they wish to do so.